Quasi-static crack front deformations in cohesive materials: Deformations of a crack front encountering an obstacle

 We saw that the front deformations are \emph{amplified} by the presence of a finite process zone for heterogeneities of strength (see Section \ref{subsec:FrontDeformations_Strength}), while it is found \emph{vanishing} for heterogeneities of process zone size (see Section \ref{subsec:FrontDeformations_ProcessZoneSize}).
 The nature of the heterogeneities thus strongly influences the way cracks distort when interacting with material heterogeneities.
 Yet, both types of heterogeneities impact similarly the overall value of fracture energy (see Eq.~\eqref{eq:FrontDeformation_Cohesive_FractureEnergyVariations}).
 As such, one may wonder if the amplitude of the front deformations constitutes a robust measure of the fracture energy contrast.\\

 To tackle this issue, we study the general case where heterogeneities of fracture energy emerge from fluctuations of both strength and process zone size.
-Interestingly, Eq.~\eqref{eq:CohesiveApproach} yields at zero order in the perturbations $\delta a$, $\delta \sigmac$ and $\delta \omega$:
+Together with Eqs.~\eqref{eq:LEFM_SIF_Variations} and \eqref{eq:Cohesive_Toughness}, the condition~\eqref{eq:CohesiveApproach} of finiteness of the stress at the crack front yields at zero order in the perturbations $\delta a$, $\delta \sigmac$ and $\delta \omega$:

 In other words, the presence of a cohesive zone does not influence the effective toughness of a heterogeneous material in the \emph{weak pinning} regime.

 At first order, one finds: